lighthouseCollective/neffliWebsite/README.md

 #### v0.0.2
 * Made changes to README
-* Added 'meet the team' section with personalized containers for each member of Neffli team
+* Added *meet the team* section with personalized containers for each member of Neffli team
 * Added basic framework for horizontal scroll wheel to display providers

 #### v0.0.1